 Second, the reviewers raise questions about the (cognitive) feasibility of the modelled processes.

-We have added some text raising this issue in the General Discussion beginning line 794.
+We have added some text addressing this issue in the General Discussion beginning line 794.
 Specifically, we point to the lack of certainty with respect to the capacities of the neural architectures that might be implementing these algorithms.
-And, more concretely, we cite evidence from previous fMRI studies showing that brain responses indeed correlate with quantities computed by backward-induction based optimal stopping models.
+And, more concretely, we cite evidence from previous fMRI studies showing that brain responses indeed correlate with quantities computed by backward-induction-based optimal stopping models.

 As recommended by Reviewer 1, we have expanded the description of backwards induction, with additional text in the Supplementary Materials.